Kardašova Řečice: History

 The first written mention of Kardašova Řečice is from 1267.

+Demographics

+Transport

+The I/23 road (the section that connects the D3 motorway with Jindřichův Hradec) passes through the town.

+Kardašova Řečice is located on the railway line České Budějovice–Jihlava.

 Sights

-The landmark of the town is the Church of Saint John the Baptist.
+The main landmark of the town is the Church of Saint John the Baptist.
 It was an early Gothic church from the mid-13th century, rebuilt in 1380.
 In 1615–1620, the tower was finished.
 The reconstruction to its present form took place in 1814.

-The Kardašova Řečice Castle is a baroque building from the 1720s.
+The Kardašova Řečice Castle is a Baroque building from the 1720s.
 Since 1989, it has been owned by the Congregation of the School Sisters of Notre Dame, which established a retirement home there.
 The castle includes an English park.
 Both the castle and the park are not accessible to the public.